EricZhang90/EricZhang90.github.io/_posts/2017-9-21-iOS-Method Dispatch in Swift.md

     myPro.extensionMethod() // -> “Extension In Protocol”
   ```

   ###### Why calling `myPro.extensionMethod()` results in the output `“Extension In Protocol”`?
-Because, firstly, according to the location table above, this calling uses direct dispath(in onther word, there is not 'override' behaviour), second, type of `myPro` is `MyProtocal`, only methods is visible to the protocal is used to use to direct dispatch.
+Because, firstly, according to the location table above, this calling uses direct dispath(in other word, there is not 'override' behaviour), second, type of `myPro` is `MyProtocal`, only methods is visible to the protocal is used to direct dispatch.

   Let's see another example:
   ```Swift